Universitätsplatz, Heidelberg: History

 An Augustinian monastery was located on the site of the square in the Middle Ages.
 It is mentioned for the first time in 1279.
 In 1518, Martin Luther stayed at this monastery and defended his theses publicly in the Heidelberg Disputation.
 After the conversion of Elector Frederick III to Calvinism and the Reformation of Electoral Palatinate, the monastery was abolished and converted into a college.
 In 1693, during the War of the Palatine Succession, the buildings were destroyed and not rebuilt.
 At the beginning of the eighteenth century, the ruins of the monastery were levelled to a height of 1.7 m high, the rooms were filled in, and the square was levelled out.
-Elector Charles Theodore bought the land in 1753 and had it converted into an square for military exercises, giving it the name Paradeplatz (Parade square").
+Elector Charles Theodore bought the land in 1753 and had it converted into a square for military exercises, giving it the name Paradeplatz (Parade square").
 From around 1830, it was known as Ludwigplatz, after Grand Duke Louis I.

 In 1901, a bronze equestrian statue of Emperor Wilhelm I was erected in the middle of the square.
 It was a copy of a standing statue made by Adolf von Donndorf for Stuttgart.
 It was removed on 4 May 1918 and melted down.

 From 1928, the square was called Universitätsplatz.
 In 1937, at the request of the Reich student leader, the square was renamed Langemarckplatz, after the Langemarck myth.
 On 17 May and 16 July 1933, students burnt "Marxist and un-German writings" in the Universitätsplatz.
 From 1945, the square was once again called Universitätsplatz.
-In 1978, it and the Hauptstrasse were converted to a pedestrian zone.
+In 1978, it and the Hauptstrasse were converted into a pedestrian zone.